More and more devices are available that enable people who are blind or have low vision to access literature and printed information.

 - Better sound quality.
 The digital recording eliminates the traditional hiss and background noise found on cassettes, especially books that have been played many times.
 This is important for readers who may have some hearing impairment.

 In order to provide these features, a special digital playback device or software program is recommended.
-These devices also play standard audio books and music on CDs and MP3 files.

 DAISY audio book players are designed for people who are blind or have low vision.
 They give prompts and describe the function of each button so there is no need to remember too many instructions.